emberjs/data/guides/migrating/two-store-migration.md

 1. If you want compatible type signatures for use by your components, you should upgrade your app to make use of native types first, likely using the [types-package approach](../typescript/0-installation.md#using-types-packages).

+In fact, it is likely that if you want typescript for the v2 store that you are *forced* to remove the `@types/ember*` packages from your project entirely and upgrade to using native types for ember-source and ember-data.
+This is because the native types for EmberData/WarpDrive depend on ember's native types.

 2. You should not use both `ember-data` and `ember-data-mirror` or there will be an unresolveable race condition for which one is the `store` service.
 Instead one of the stores, usually the mirror, MUST import and fully configure the store.
 E.g.

 ```ts